-If you have seen the films or read the books and consider yourself a fan then it’s a no-brainer and visiting is well worth your time.
-To many, it is a dream come true and for the price of $85, I’m not sure it’s worth missing (especially if you’ve come from the other side of the world!)
+If you’ve seen the films or read the books and consider yourself a fan then it’s a no-brainer and visiting is well worth your time.
+To many, it’s a dream come true and for the price of $84 NZD ($53 USD), I’m not sure it’s worth missing (especially if you’ve come from the other side of the world!)

 If you’re not…

 If you haven’t seen the movies or didn’t overly enjoy them or the story, then Hobbiton might not be the shining star you think.
 I am a fan of the movies but was still disappointed (compared to my expectations).
-With that said it still offers some value to visitors.
+With that said, the tour still offers some value to visitors.

-The best way to sum it up is if you have the $85 and its not a problem spending it, then go.
+The best way to sum it up is if you have the $85 and it’s not a problem spending it or you get FOMO (fear of missing out), then go.
 However, if you are on a tight budget and aren’t that interested then maybe give it a miss.

 Is Hobbiton worth it?

 With all that said, I really want to answer the question “is Hobbiton worth it”.
 In my opinion, for the price of $84, it is overpriced but still worth a visit.
 Things in NZ are expensive and for this very unique experience, I wouldn’t change the fact that I paid for it.
 Just don’t expect an amazing tour, instead, focus on how beautiful and impressive Hobbiton is.

 If the tour was priced at say $50 NZD then I would say it was a great value tour.
 In my opinion, $84 is a little bit expensive for what you get!

 Before you go…